hemant115/HestiaCp-with-SSO-login-to-phpmyadmin/README.md

 # HestiaCP phpMyAdmin SSO and API Access Guide

-This document provides a comprehensive guide to installing HestiaCP, enabling and troubleshooting phpMyAdmin Single Sign-On (SSO), and verifying API access.
+This document provides a comprehensive guide to installing HestiaCP, enabling and troubleshooting phpMyAdmin Single Sign-On (SSO) and verifying API access.
 It also includes a quick test to validate SSO functionality across multiple databases.

 ---